 The USS Constitution Museum is operated separately than the actual USS Constitution ship.
 In the museum, you can engage with hands-on exhibits to discover what it’s like to be a sailor.
 Donations are encouraged but not required.

-Children’s Museum of Greater Fall River – up to $3 per person
+Children’s Museum of Greater Fall River – $3 per person

 Children love the fun, hands-on exhibits at the Children’s Museum of Greater Fall River!
 Exhibits include World of Water, LEGO Room, Education Station, Violet’s Music Room, Dino Dig, Circle Room, All About Colors, Transportation Room and more!

-The Cape Cod Children’s Museum welcomes EBT cardholders to explore their castle, diner, post office, tree house, pirate ship, gravity wall, and so much more for just $2 per person.
+The Cape Cod Children’s Museum welcomes EBT cardholders to explore their castle, diner, post office, tree house, pirate ship, gravity wall, and so much more for just $2 per person (up to 4 people).

 Visitors with Military IDs are always free.

-Children’s Museum of Easton – $2 per person, up to 4 people
+Children’s Museum of Easton – $2 per person

 Children up to age 8 will love the Children’s Museum of Easton!
-Located in the Old Fire Station, the museum provides three floors of engaging ahnds-on experiences and interactive exhibits for kids.
+Located in the Old Fire Station, the museum provides three floors of engaging hands-on experiences and interactive exhibits for kids.
+Only 4 people can receive this discount per EBT card.

 Berkshire Museum – FREE for 2 adults and 2 children